Python Puzzles

 where:

-The value of 2.58 is the z-score that corresponds to a 99% confidence level in a standard normal distribution.
+The value of 2.58 is the z-score corresponding to a 99% confidence level in a standard normal distribution.

-Note that this equation assumes that the sample is random, independent, and that the sample size is sufficiently large (typically n ≥ 30) to satisfy the Central Limit Theorem.
+Note that this equation assumes that the sample is both random and independent and that the sample size is sufficiently large (typically n ≥ 30) to satisfy the Central Limit Theorem.

 The following Python code calculates the confidence interval of a proportion manually.
-The norm.pdf function returns the z score based upon the confidence interval value.
+The norm.pdf function returns the z score based on the confidence interval value.

 z-value for Confidence Interval 0.99: 2.576